Paradigm Shifts (B.R. blogspot blog)These three entries are:

 A vast majority of the theoretical progress in science during the recent centuries has been a story about the success of reductionism.
 And nothing is changing about it at the beginning of the 21st century, either.
-Hossenfelder lives in a very different world.
+The European physicist believes in something very different.
 She interprets the current situation as follows:

 You sometimes find today people in talk vigorously arguing that reductionism has limitations, just to find there's nobody actually disagreeing with them.
 Except for the old professor in the front row.Well, there are unfortunately many people who make living out of spreading vague nonsense about the limits of reductionism.
 And there are kilotons of people in all kinds of scientific institutions who nod when they hear this vacuous babbling.

-In fact, Hossenfelder reveals what is behind this attitude of - mostly young - people.
+In fact, the European physicist reveals what is behind this attitude of - mostly young - people.
 The old white male professor in the front row - imagine someone like Steven Weinberg - thinks that reductionism works and no "limitations of it" have been found.
-Because the old white male people are considered "uncool" by all the other people in the "fifth row" who have gotten to these institutions because they're neither old nor white nor male, such as Ms Hossenfelder herself, they immediately pick the opposite position.
+Because the old white male people are considered "uncool" by all the other people in the "fifth row" who have gotten to these institutions because they're neither old nor white nor male, such as the European physicist herself, they immediately pick the opposite position.

 Now, younger generations may often have a point.
 But they can't have a point just by their being younger.
 In this particular case, the opposition to the key role of reductionism in science is clearly justified by nothing whatsoever.